fResult/Maths4WP-TypeScript-Haskell/haskell/crash-course-2025/day-2/README.md

 - Print "FizzBuzz" when the number can be divided by both 3 and 5

 > [!info]
-> This is not the fastest way, but it shows how to think in a another functional way.
+> This is not the fastest way, but it shows another way to think in Functional Programming.

+### Building the Solution

 We build the answer step by step from smaller parts.